Diff Tools on macOS

 One of the few diff tools that works with more than just text and image files, Araxis Merge lets you also compare office documents (like MS Word, Excel, Powerpoint, or ODF).
-For people working on both Windows and Mac, it's great to know that a single license is valid for both platforms.
+It comes in standard and professional editions, and for people working on both macOS and Windows, it's great to know that a single license is valid for both platforms.

 Another aspect to watch out for is integrations: before choosing your favorite tool, you should make sure that it plays nicely with the rest of your tool chain.
-I can already confirm that all of the mentioned tools work seamlessly at least with Tower, our Git client for Mac.
+I can already confirm that all of the mentioned tools work seamlessly at least with Tower, our own Git client.

 Diff & merge apps are amongst the most underestimated tools.
 But a good one can be really helpful in a lot of situations.
 Try one of the above and see for yourself!

 Download one of the web's most popular resources on Git!
 It's free!